aaronlubinsky/Romi_Lubinsky_Guinnane/README.md

 <p align="center">
   <img src="https://cdn-learn.adafruit.com/assets/assets/000/024/585/medium800/sensors_2472_top_ORIG.jpg?1429638074" width="500">
 </p>
 To allow our robot to use heading data to aid in navigation, we used the Adafruit BNO055 IMU.
+In the final iteration of our robot's program, it operates in NDOF_FMC_OFF_MODE, which provides absolute orientation data from the accelerometer, magnetometer, and gyrometer.

 ### Wiring Diagram
 Below is the final revision of our wiring diagram of our Nucleo Board.